Scarabaeus1031/NEXAH/NAVIGATOR/CORE/SYSTEM_STATE.md

 ## Key Result

-> The system is reconstructed as a **continuous dynamical field with topology and control**
+> The system is reconstructed as a **continuous dynamical field with geometry and topology**

 ---